Past meetings and materials

 discussion with Carol Brooks, a genetics specialist coordinating

 patient education for a company testing a treatment for a rare genetic version of amyloidosis.
+Update: 8/24/18 - FDA has approved use of the treatment.

 Their website echos data from The Alliance for Caregivers that has interesting statistics on caregivers (especially for rare conditions):